Syed Hossain: Career

 Hossain represented India at the Paris Peace Conference in 1920 for the Near Eastern Peace settlement.

-He relocated to London in 1920, where he briefly served as editor of the nationalist newspaper India.
-In October 1921, Hossain departed from London and relocated to the United States.
-He spent the years 1921–1946 in the US.
-He first wrote a lot and travelled the US giving talks about India's freedom demands for two years.

-Then, from 1924 until 1928, he served as editor of The New Orient, a publication that aimed to bring East and West cultures closer together.
-Gandhiji, Einstein, Horniman, Kahlil Gibran, Bertrand Russell, HG Wells, Sarojini Naidu, and CF Andrews all contributed to the issues he edited.

 In the 1930s, he moved to California.
 He served as a lecturer at the University of Southern California's Department of History as a visiting faculty lecturer.
 He taught two courses entitled "India's Civilization" and "Islamic Civilization" in the summer of 1934.
 The university later conferred on him an honorary doctorate degree.

 When Hossain left the United States for India in 1946, a farewell dinner was organized for him at the Ceylon India Inn in New York City where the guests included Ragini Devi, Habib Rahman, and Indrani Rahman.

-He had ties to Nehru and was very committed to the cause of Indian independence later in 1946.
-After his return to India, he was chosen to serve as Egypt's first ambassador.